-- 1. A baccalaureate or higher degree. - Completion of an approved program of professional education, including student teaching with a grade point average of 3.0 or higher and coursework in reading methods. - Basic skills competency as demonstrated through passing scores on the California Basic Educational Skills Test (CBEST). - 4.
+- 1. A baccalaureate or higher degree. - 2.
+Completion of an approved program of professional education, including student teaching with a grade point average of 3.0 or higher and coursework in reading - 3.
+Basic skills competency as demonstrated through passing scores on the California Basic Educational Skills Test - 4.
 Demonstrated subject matter competency through completion of an approved waiver program in one of the California Single Subject areas, through a combination of coursework and competency examinations, or through California Subject Examinations for Teachers (CSET) examinations.
 Candidates should check with the Teacher Education office to clarify the appropriate means for satisfaction of the subject matter competency requirement in their subject matter area(s).
-Competency must be verified and assessed by a designated departmental adviser regardless of the means of establishing knowledge proficiency.
+Competency must be verified and assessed by a designated departmental adviser regardless of the means of establishing knowledge proficiency. - 5.
+Demonstrated knowledge of the principles and provisions of the United States Constitution through successful completion of a three-unit collegiate-level course or examination.
+Courses are listed in the section of this bulletin on "Graduation Requirements," IV.
+American Institutions Requirement. - 6.
+Knowledge of health education in California, including substance abuse and nutrition, and verification of CPR - 7.
+Demonstrated knowledge of the Individuals with Disabilities Act.
+Needs of and methods of providing educational opportunities to individuals with exceptional needs (mainstreaming): Teacher Education 526 or Special Education - 8.
+Demonstrated knowledge of computer hardware, software, and applications to educational/classroom use (computer literacy): Educational Technology 470.